madanyc/workfront-learn.en/help/workfront-proof/administration-and-setup/customize-proof-decision-options.md

 ---
-title: How to Customize Proof Decision Options
+title: Customize Proof Decision Options
 description: Learn what a proof decision is in Adobe Workfront.
 Then rename the proof decision options and hide unneeded options in the proofing system setups.
 activity: use
 type: Tutorial